bmillwood/flexiprocity/README.md

   and expenses associated with conducting the Audit and any related follow-up Audits."

 ### irrelevant ToS commentary

 - their licenses for your content seem kind of intense, and survive even when you stop using the platform

+## things from the Twitter ToS

+- The Sign in with Twitter option must be displayed at least as prominently as any other sign-up or sign-in feature on your service.
+You must also provide people without a Twitter account the opportunity to create one via Twitter.
+- Once someone on your service authenticates via Sign in with Twitter you must clearly display their Twitter identity.
+Twitter identity includes the person’s current Twitter @handle, avatar, and Twitter logo.
+Any display of someone’s Twitter followers on your service must clearly show that the relationship is associated with Twitter.